-- 1) Inadequacy of data and lack of reliability of available data, - 2) absence of recording of incomes due to illiteracy and ignorance, - 3) lack of proper occupational classification, and - estimation 4) accurate consumption of fixed capital selffor - 5) production consumption
+- 1) Inadequacy of data and lack of reliability of available data, - 2) absence of recording of incomes due to illiteracy and ianorance. - 3) lack of proper occupational classification, and - estimation 4) accurate consumption of fixed capital - for 5) production consumption

-CHAPTER 1 - Determination of National Income | UNIT 2 - The Keynesian Theory of Determination of National Income In previous unit, 'ex post' (realized) values were used In previous consumption (C) denotes what people have actually consumed
+CHAPTER 1 - Determination of National Income | UNIT 2 - The Keynesian Theory of Determination of National Income In previous unit, 'ex post' (realized) values were used to here 'consumption' - what people in an economy plan to

+Eg- aggregate consumption (C) denotes what people have actually consumed

-In this unit variables are defined in 'ex-ante' In this control terms of in terms of what is intended or lanticipates, planned.
-In theoretical model of economy which (discussed in this unit), 'ex ante' values of these variables are our primary concern.
+In this unit variables are defined in 'ex-ante' In Tris (anticipated) terms or in terms of what is intended or planned.
+In theoretical model of economy which discussed in this unit), 'ex ante' values of these variables are our primary concern.